cloudfoundry-tutorials/cf4devs/site/content/advanced-concepts/multiple-buildpacks.md

 weight: 7
 ---

 In some cases you might want to push an app with more than one buildpack.
 Perhaps your company needs to include a specific security, compliance, or logging agent with every application.
 Or perhaps your application is written in more than one language.
-The multiple buildpack funcationality can be used to achieve this.
+The multiple buildpack functionality can be used to achieve this.

 In Cloud Foundry you can specify these buildpacks through your app manifest or flags passed to the cf CLI.

 ## Passing Multiple Buildpacks via the cf CLI

-You can list as many buildpacks as you need when running `cf push`
+You can list as many buildpacks as you need when running `cf push` using `-b`, like this:

 ```
 cf push <YOUR-APP> -b <BUILDPACK-1> -b <BUILDPACK-2> -b <BUILDPACK-3>